-Saint Mary’s Regional Medical Center and community partners ask the River Valley as a whole to take a pro-active stance against the spread of seasonal and H1N1 influenza and other infections.
+Saint Mary’s Regional Health System and community partners ask the River Valley as a whole to take a pro-active stance against the spread of seasonal and H1N1 influenza and other infections.
 While clean hands are the best protection against spreading germs and preventing infection, it is also important to always cover your sneeze or cough, properly care for wounds and disinfect commonly touched hard surfaces.
 Ask everyone around you to follow these guidelines, too.

 According to the Centers for Disease Control and Prevention, influenza (“flu”) is a contagious disease caused by the influenza virus.
 It spreads from infected persons to the nose or throat of others.
 Anyone can get the flu, but rates of infection are highest among children.
 For most people, it lasts only a few days.
 It can cause fever, cough, sore throat, headache, chills, muscle aches and fatigue.
 Some people get much sicker.
 Influenza can lead to pneumonia and can be dangerous for people with heart or breathing conditions.
 It can cause high fevers and seizures in children.
 On average, 226,000 people are hospitalized every year because of influenza and 36,000 die – mostly elderly.